MikulaJakub/QTVTK-examples/QTVTK-box-OpenGL/README.md

 # Running the code

-For some reason (different versions of QT?)
-I need to run on my laptop:
+May need to explicitly link the libs:
 ```LD_LIBRARY_PATH="/opt/Qt5.9.0/5.9/gcc_64/lib" ./test.out```